Blood Type Incompatibility, Rh Incompatibility, and Jaundice

 The good news for expecting mothers is that if a blood type incompatibility is found, preventative measures can be taken to avoid HDN and the resulting jaundice and brain damage.
 The mother can be given injections of proteins that prevent her immune system from producing the antibodies that will attack her baby’s red blood cells.

 Prevention is always best, but if it is too late and the mother has already produced antibodies against her baby, she needs to be monitored regularly to help keep the baby safe.
-If the baby is in danger, a doctor can do a blood transfusion to ensure it has enough red blood cells, although this is rarely needed.
+If the baby is in danger, a doctor can do a blood transfusion to ensure it has enough red blood cells, although this is rarely needed today with good prenatal care.
 If the worst happens and a baby is born with severe jaundice, light therapy is used to treat it.
+Some babies require a special blood transfusion called an exchange transfusion or a transfusion of intravenous immune globulin.

 HDN and the other complications of Rh incompatibility, including cerebral palsy, are highly preventable.
 With good medical care, and screening for blood types, there should be no reason that a baby is put at risk of developing severe jaundice and brain damage.
 If your baby has suffered because a blood type incompatibility was not detected and preventative measures were not taken, you can rely on a cerebral palsy lawyer to help you fight for justice.